 |Progress Towards Outcome

 Project implementation completed on 30 June 2013.
 The EA has submitted the recipient's project completion report in December 2013.
+The grant account closed on 11 February 2014.
 Detail project outcome will be assessed at ADB's PCR.

 |Description of Project Outputs